 Sadly due to the pandemic, we cannot sketch together live on location just yet.
 This will be the next best thing as you join me in my tiny studio and we work from carefully selected photos with the understanding that ultimately, the course is about location sketching.
 In some ways, you’ll see the demos BETTER than when done in person, as Zoom will allow you to look at my sketches up close.

 What do you mean by an “interactive PowerPoint”?

 I’ve created these classes to mirror a real college course.
 Most of the information is delivered through detailed PowerPoint presentations that I’ve developed.
 I’ll pause throughout the presentation so that you can draw and take notes, and I will sketch along with you as well.
 After the PowerPoint and a short break, we’ll apply the concepts learned to an actual live demo.
 I’ll draw and paint a scene step-by-step so that you can also draw and paint with me at the same time.
 And before each class, I’ll email participants a worksheet that they can print out and use for notetaking or simply to help them follow along.

 I’m new to sketching, is this class OK for me?

 YES, I love teaching beginners!
 If you are new to perspective, or simply want to improve your knowledge and skills, this class is for you.
 The Tuesday afternoon session is particularly targeted to new and beginning sketchers.

 I’m already a pretty good sketcher, will I learn anything new from this class?

 YES!
-Even seasoned sketchers will benefit from seeing this approach and for the deep dives into architectural elements like multiple vanishing points, ellipses, and domes.
+Even seasoned sketchers will benefit from seeing this approach and for the deep and detailed dives into architectural elements like multiple vanishing points, ellipses, and domes.
 I’ll also show lots of shortcuts to sketching complex subjects in simple ways.